Frequently Asked Questions

 • You can request Financial Aid to help subsidize the cost of attending camp in the percentages of 25%, 50%, 75%, or the Maximum Awarded Financial Aid, which requires the student to pay $100.

-• We ask you two questions in your application that help with this.
+• We ask you two questions in your application.

 1. If you are accepted to camp, but we are unable to award you any Financial Aid, will you pay the full tuition and attend camp?